xelatihy/yocto-gl/docs/index.md

 You can see Yocto/GL in action in the following applications written to test the library:

-- `apps/yscenetrace.cpp`: command-line path-tracer
-- `apps/ysceneitrace.cpp`: interactive path-tracer
-- `apps/ysceneitraces.cpp`: simpler version of `apps/ysceneitrace.cpp` for demos
-- `apps/ysceneproc.cpp`: command-line scene manipulation and conversion
+- `apps/yscene.cpp`: command-line scene manipulation and rendering, and interactive viewing
-- `apps/yshapeproc.cpp`: command-line mesh manipulation and conversion
+- `apps/yshape.cpp`: command-line shape manipulation and rendering, and interactive viewing
-- `apps/yimageview.cpp`: Hdr/Ldr image viewer with tonemapping and color grading
-- `apps/yimageviews.cpp`: simpler version of `apps/yimageview.cpp` for demos
-- `apps/yimageproc.cpp`: command-line image manipulation
+- `apps/yimage.cpp`: command-line image manipulation, and interactive viewing
-- `apps/ysceneview.cpp`: simple OpenGL viewer

 Here are some test images rendered with the path tracer.
 More images are included in the [project site](https://xelatihy.github.io/yocto-gl/).